bitfoundation/.github/README.md

 # .github
-Bit foundation workshops
+Bit foundation
-Where we house the samples essential for our workshop sessions! ❤️
+Where we house the repositories essential for our open source journey! ❤️